plotswag/copy-file/README.md

 ## PROGRAM:
 ```
 python program for copying the contents from one file to another file.
-Developed by: LINGESWARAN K
+Developed by: Jeevanesh
-RegisterNumber: 212222110022
+RegisterNumber: 212222243002

 f1=open("sample1.txt","r")
 f2=open("sample2.txt","a")